igorcosta/aho/examples/GETTING_STARTED.md

-# Getting Started with AHO Framework
+# Getting Started with Aho

-This guide demonstrates how to use the AHO Framework with Groq and basic tools.
+This guide demonstrates how to use the Aho with Groq and basic tools.

 ## Basic Setup